 |Chosen from JRNL courses at the 3000- or 4000-level, excluding Work Experience and Honours courses.||12 credits|

-Upon successful completion of the minor as part of a Bachelor of Arts program, transcripts will indicate a Minor in Journalism.
+Upon successful completion of the minor as part of a bachelor’s degree program, transcripts will indicate a Minor in Journalism.

 At a Glance

 Faculty of Arts